 As part of its 2022 Good Farm Animal Welfare Awards Compassion was delighted to recognise two companies that are showing leadership in their respective fields.

-Special recognition for global salmon welfare
+Special recognition for humane salmon slaughter

 As the world’s largest producer of Atlantic salmon (~465,000 metric tons of salmon (gwt) per annum), this commitment is set to benefit ~122 million salmon per annum, across sites in Norway, Scotland, Ireland, Faroe Islands, Canada and Chile, and provides an excellent example for others to follow.